Allowed values for the logical variables are TRUE,

 In the above table, the result of combination of two logical variables

-and Var2
+Var1 and Var2 using AND or

-operation is listed for all possible values of Var1
+OR operation is listed for all possible values of Var1

-and Var2
+and Var2.

 The logical variables are used in SIMULIA Tosca Structure,